Twitter Tips & Strategies

 Why Add a Twitter Feed to Your Wix Website?

 Before jumping into the "how," it's worth understanding the "why."
 A live feed on your site isn't just a decorative element, it's a powerful tool for building your brand and community.
-An integrated feed bridges the gap between your polished website and the dynamic, real-time world of social media.

 • Boosts Social Proof: An active and engaging Twitter feed shows potential customers that you have an established presence and a community that interacts with you.
 When visitors see real people mentioning and replying to your brand, it builds trust and credibility far more effectively than a static testimonial page.